 Dunes were at that timed formed into the present day Navajo Sandstone.
 The next stage of creation occurred starting close to 4 million years ago when streams running of the Colorado Plateau caused the Virgin River to flood.
 As the river flowed through current area of Zion National Park, it eroded the rock away taking boulders, sand, and pebbles with it.
 Over time it formed, or rather carved the canyons of Zion National Park that we see today.

 Zion National Park Entrance Fee Rates:

-$12.00 Single Person Entry into Zion National Park by foot, bicycle, or motorcycle for 7 days.
+$20.00 Single Person Entry into Zion National Park by foot or bicycle for 7 days.

 $50.00 Zion Annual Park Pass Valid at Zion National Park for 1 year from month of purchase.

 $80.00 Interagency Senior Pass, available to U.S. residents 62 years old and over, valid at all Federal fee areas.
 Lifetime pass.

 $80.00 Interagency Annual Pass.
 This pass is valid at Federal recreation sites that charge an Entrance or Standard Amenity fee.
 Valid for 1 year from date of purchase.

 FREE Interagency Access Pass .
 This is a lifetime pass for U.S. citizens or permanent residents with permanent disabilities.
 Documentation is required to obtain the pass.
 Please visit the National Park Service for more information on acceptable documentation.

 Commercial tour fees are charged.
 Operators should contact the park at (435) 772-3256 for specific information on rates.
 Commercial tour operator's fee is based on bus capacity and ranges from $35 to $190